Jon9851/ms3-/README.md

 [Contents](<#contents>)

 # Design Choices
- When designing the games reveiw database I wanted it to be to be simple to use, as wanted the CRUD functionality present in the databse .
-Games review contains 13 pages which 11 pages relate to Crud functions with in the database.
-After spending serval hours looking at Materialize i eventually decided on cards, collapsibles and a nav bar with a built side nav bar for the desgin.
+ When designing the games reveiw database I wanted it to be to be simple to use, as I wanted the CRUD functionality to be present in the databse .
+Games review contains 13 pages which 11 pages related to Crud functions with in the database.
+After spending serval hours looking at Materialize i eventually decided on cards, collapsibles and a nav bar with a built in side nav bar for the desgin.
 I wanted the overall look of the side to feel simple and easy to use.
-All pages are linked up either via url`s or with buttons directing you to the different pages on the site.
+All pages are linked up with either url`s or with buttons directing you to the different pages on the site.

- The nav bar covers all 13 pages of the side which is kept on the base template, across all the pages i have put in a background image which gives the site a nice contrasts from the text on the page.
-Early on in the design I knew i was going to use green for the overall look of the site, I orginally choose blue for the text but due to it being difficult to see and changed the text colour scheme to white which stood out more.
+ The nav bar covers all 13 pages of the site which is kept on the base template, across all the pages i have put in a background image which gives the site a nice contrasts from the text on the page.
+Early on in the design I knew i was going to use green for the overall look of the site, I orginally choose blue for the text, but due to it being difficult to see I changed the text colour scheme to white which stood out more.

 The game page was designed to give users ideas of games ideas that they can input into the database.
 All the images on the games page are for educational purposes only.
 The design for the page comes from materialize cards which i edited the background to white and the text to a dark green colour.

-During the final stages of devlepoment i choose to lock out users from deleting publishers as this ties all the relational database together. i wnated to give the uses so feed back and warining messages so i choose to implement flash messages.
+During the final stages of devlepoment I choose to lock out users from deleting publishers as this ties all the relational database together.
+I wnated to give the uses so feed back and warining messages so i choose to implement flash messages.

 ![Hex Color](assets/images/hex1.PNG)